 Highest DegreePhD, University of Illinois Urbana-Champaign

 Other Degrees & CredentialsMA, University of Illinois at Urbana-Champaign

 BA, State University of New York at Binghamton

-Prior to joining Antioch University New England faculty, Dr. Borden was professor of psychology and director of the PsyD Program at Pepperdine University.
+Prior to joining Antioch University New England faculty, Dr. Borden was Professor of Psychology and Director of the PsyD Program at Pepperdine University, and supervised psychology and social work students at the AIDS Service Center in Pasadena, California where she also developed mental health programs for parents.
+Prior to that, she was Assistant Professor of Psychology at Roosevelt Unviersity in Chicago.
 She is a licensed psychologist in New Hampshire.